mchaov/plugins-with-typescript-mobx-and-react/README.md

 ### HEAD section

-For faster demo and independance on internet during presentation, all third party scripts and CSS are downloaded in the ```./third-party``` folder.
+For faster demo and independence on internet during presentation, all third party scripts and CSS are downloaded in the ```./third-party``` folder.

+#### runtime

+This section has all the main dependencies needed for the code to run.
+All of them are excluded inside the ```./configs/webpack.shared.js```

 ```html
     <!-- runtime -->